akitacoinorg/akitacoin/README.md

 Founded by Yasuo, Akitacoin is an open-source peer-to-peer cryptocurrency whose logo is an Akita Inu dog.
 Created as a joke, on the BNB Smart Chain blockchain

+   Akitacoin

+Akitacoin is a new blockchain created for the community.

+Akitacoin's priority is to build a broader Akitacoin community.
+For this, a comprehensive roadmap has been developed, which indicates the main stages, goals and plans for the future.
+Each project has value in itself, all members of the community do research before investing.